AnimatingLegend/Funkin-Definitive-Edition/docs/FDE-CHANGELOG.md

 ## [Unreleased] - [?/?/24]

 ### Added
-- Tankman is now playable
-- Github API (tells you what specfic branch you're in, and the commit code)
+- Github Commit API (tells you what specfic branch you're in, and the commit number)
+- Specific TitleScreen Messages when the Watermark Option is enabled
+- (Re)Added Grid Background for the character editor

+### Changed
+- Tankman Sprites
+  - Tankman is now a playable character
+  - Tweaked Healthbar color
+- Boyfriend does cheering animations during 'Spookeez'

+### Fixed
+-  Issue where you would still die even in practice mode (forgot to change old code lol)

+### Removed
+- Stage BG for Character Editor
+- Comepletely Reverted Freeplay Code (lots of bugs with the new system, will change it back soon probably)